pindiespace/webvr-mini/README.md

 # ![webvr-mini](doc/image/logo.png)

-### mini library offering basic webgl and webvr support
+### ...a mini library offering basic webgl and webvr support

 This library illustrates how to get a WebVR installation up in barebones code, without any frameworks or JavaScript libraries, relying directly on the WebGL and WebVR libraries.

-The goal was to create an app that would allow experimentation in WebVR with simple worlds, without the overhead of a large library like [THREE.js](http://threejs.org).
+The goal was to create an app with a small download footprint that would allow experimentation in WebVR with simple worlds, without the overhead of a large library like [THREE.js](http://threejs.org).
 In addition, it is written in ES6 instead of ES5.

+## DOM Friendly

+A key feature of WebVR mini is the ability to embed a WebGL scene in a standard DOM page, rather than attaching it as a fullscreen canvas typical of most frameworks.
+The requirement for a 3D scene to completely fill the browser window or screen is a problem when designing "Ux in VR" which provides WebVR as a progressive enhancement of a static image or 3D WebGL image.
+You can't just add the WebVR with a cameo 3D scene to an existing web page.

+Most frameworks don't play nice with browser, which makes it difficult to insert a WebGL experience into a page other than as a link to another site.
+Given the likely uses of WebVR, this is a problem.

+In contrast, WebVR mini can be added to regular web pages.
+When a "fullscreen" WebGL or WebVR experience is exited, the HTML5 canvas returns to to the DOM with its size determined by external CSS.

+## Browser Support

+Since WebVR Polyfill tries to grab the entire screen, the effect of including this library is unpredictable.
+This also restricts the library to running with native WebVR implementations.
+You can check current browser support at [WebVR Rocks](https://webvr.rocks/)

-It is NOT a replacement for comprehensive libraries like [THREE](http://threejs.org), [A-Frame](http://aframe.io) or [PrimroseVR](http://primrosevr.com).
+Webvr mini is experimental, and is NOT a replacement for comprehensive libraries like [THREE](http://threejs.org), [A-Frame](http://aframe.io) or [PrimroseVR](http://primrosevr.com).

 ## Building